Subaru-PFS/ics_doc/SSN-00028/hostname.rst

   lower case alphabet with following numerical charactors for multiple instances.

-  - Following numerical charactors are just to indicate multiple instances like `sm1`, `sm2`, `sm3`, `sm4` for four spectrograph module instances, but not added for single instance ones like `pfi`.
+  - Numeric character(s) SHALL follow alphabetical characters only to indicate multiple instances such as four spectrograph modules (sm1, sm2, sm3, and sm4).
+Namely, any numeric character SHALL NOT follow alphabetical character(s) in case of single instance such as pfi.
   - Following numerical charactors MAY be 2 digits in `\<feature\>` for largely multiplated devices, but SHALL be as short as possible.

-- Alphabet part of `\<subsystem\>` SHALL be selected from listed in `Keywords`_ section, which are picked up from a list of PFS acronyms of subsystems.
+- Alphabet characters in `\<subsystem\>` SHALL be selected from ones listed in `Keywords`_ section which are the acronyms of PFS subsystems.
 - Alphabet part of `\<feature\>` is RECOMMENDED to be selected from acronyms listed in the PFS product tree.

 Keywords
 ======

-This section lists keywords to be used as `\<subsystem\>` part, and following `\[1-4\]` part in definitions are possible range of multiple instances.
+This section lists keywords to be used in the `\<subsystem\>` part, and the following `\[1-4\]` part defines the possible range of digit to indicate multiple instances.
-(If something missing, one SHALL be added to this list before using.)
+If this list does not include a keyword that needs to be used, one SHALL add it to this list before using it.

 pfi
   Prime Focus Instrument, including control software module at CB2F.